 \subsubsection{Bar orbital families and their chemistry}

 In this section, using the $f_{z}/f_{x}$ ratio, we study the contribution of different orbital members to the overall bar shape and the chemical properties of these orbital family members.
-In Figure \ref{fig:chem_orbit_families}, in first and second row, we present the orbital density projections in XY and XZ planes for our bar-supporting stars.
+In Figure \ref{fig:chem_orbit_families}, in the first and second row, we present the orbital density projections in XY and XZ planes for our bar-supporting stars.
 The left-most panel shows the full bar sample, while the consecutive panels are arranged in increasing order of $f_{z}/f_{x}$ ratio bins.

-The bar-supporting stars together, in the first column of Fig. \ref{fig:chem_orbit_families}, show strong bar morphology in both XY and XZ planes.
-Stars with frequency ratios $1.5<f_{z}/f_{x}<1.9$, belonging to the brezel group of orbits, show a strong central X-shape structure.
-The brezel orbits are stars in 5:3 vertical resonances ($f_{z}/f_{x}\approx5/3$) need 10 oscillations in z and six oscillations in x in order to close.
+In the first column of Fig. \ref{fig:chem_orbit_families}, the bar-supporting stars together show strong bar morphology in both the XY and XZ planes.
+Stars with frequency ratios $1.5<f_{z}/f_{x}<1.9$, belonging to the brezel group of orbits, show a strong central X-shaped structure.
+The brezel orbits are stars in 5:3 vertical resonances ($f_{z}/f_{x}\approx5/3$) that require ten oscillations in z and six oscillations in x in order to close.
 This group includes about 23\% of the bar stars.
-Next, with $1.9<f_{z}/f_{x}<2.2$ we have stars belonging to the x1v1 or the banana group of orbits - identified by their unique projection in XZ plane.
-These orbits follow the 2:1 vertical resonance and actually comprise of two populations mirroring on the z-axis viz. the banana and anti-banana.
-This group is the largest and includes 1/3 of the bar stars.
-Contrary to the brezel, the banana/anti-banana group appear centrally thin and contribute towards an outer $X$-shape.
-For the range of $2.2<f_{z}/f_{x}<3.25$ we clearly see a boxy/peanut-like shape in the orbital projection.
-This `boxy/peanut' group has 29\% of our bar stars and is vertically the thickest.
-Finally for the ranges $3.25<f_{z}/f_{x}<4.0$ and $4.0<f_{z}/f_{x}<10$ the orbits get vertically thinner and wider in the XY plane giving a boxy shape in appearance.
+Next, with $1.9<f_{z}/f_{x}<2.2$, we have stars belonging to the x1v1 or the banana group of orbits—identified by their unique projection in the XZ plane.
+These orbits follow the 2:1 vertical resonance and actually comprise two populations mirroring on the z-axis, i.e. the banana and anti-banana.
+This group is the largest and includes one-third of the bar stars.
+Contrary to the brezel, the banana and anti-banana groups appear centrally thin and contribute to an outer $X$-shape.
+For the range of $2.2<f_{z}/f_{x}<3.25$, we clearly see a boxy-peanut-like shape in the orbital projection.
+This `boxy-peanut' group has 29\% of our bar stars and is vertically the thickest.
+Finally, for the ranges $3.25<f_{z}/f_{x}<4.0$ and $4.0<f_{z}/f_{x}<10$, the orbits get vertically thinner and wider in the XY plane, giving a boxy shape in appearance.
 These orbits support the edges of the bar and include about 8\% and 7\% of our bar stars.